efrecon/reg-tags/README.md

   [hooks]: https://docs.docker.com/docker-hub/builds/advanced/
   [talonneur]: https://github.com/YanziNetworks/talonneur

+### Rebuild on Local Changes

-This example above will rebuild when a new tag for it appears.
+The example above will rebuild when a new tag for an image appears.
 If you wanted to re-generate all your derived images whenever your own modifications change, you could make use of the `org.opencontainers.image.revision` OCI annotation and set it to the git checksum that is passed to the Docker Hub hook as the variable `SOURCE_COMMIT`.
 The following code builds upon the previous snippet as an example of this technique:

 ```shell
 #!/usr/bin/env sh